 String of turtles used to be very difficult to find, but it is becoming easier to get your hands on.
 The plant does not grow very fast, so large string of turtles plants will be hard to find or more expensive.

 Where Can I Buy a String of Turtles?

 You can easily find string of turtles as cuttings or plants on Etsy.
 Check out this gorgeous hanging basket string of turtles from one of my favorite Etsy shops!

 You should put your string of turtles where it receives bright, indirect light.
-It can be grown in medium, indirect light but, as with all plants, the variegation is best maintained in bright light.
+It can be grown in medium light but, as with all plants, the variegation is best maintained in bright light.

-Don’t leave this plant in direct sun, or the poor little turtles could burn!
+Don’t leave this plant in direct sun or the poor little turtles could burn!
 Be sure the sun’s rays are not shining directly on the plant.

-No sunlight?
+No natural light?
 No problem!
 Grow lights are a real lifesaver.
 I keep most of my plants under grow lights these days.
 Check out my two current favorites below—my plants LOVE these and have totally thrived under them!

 My guide to grow lights for indoor plants has more helpful info, too.

 Since they store water in their fleshy leaves, string of turtles does not need to be watered often.
 Let the potting mix dry out in between waterings, and do not overwater them or you could put your plant at risk of root rot.